 A determination that failure to grant the variance would result in exceptional hardship to the applicant; and

-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety or extraordinary public expense or create nuisances or cause fraud on or victimization of the public as identified in Subsection A(4) above or conflict with existing local laws or ordinance.
+A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public as identified in § 250-15A(4), or conflict with existing local laws or ordinances.

-All manufactured homes shall be anchored to resist flotation, collapse or lateral movement.
-Methods of anchoring may include but are not to be limited to use of over-the-top or frame ties to ground anchors.
+All manufactured homes to be placed or substantially improved shall be anchored to resist flotation, collapse or lateral movement.
+Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces.

 Construction materials and methods.

-On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding; and

-All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize flood damage.
+All subdivision proposals and other proposed new development shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage;

 Enclosure openings.
-For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+All new construction and substantial improvements having fully enclosed areas below the lowest floor that are usable solely for parking of vehicles, building access or storage in an area other than a basement and which are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria:

 The bottom of all openings shall be no higher than one foot above grade.

-In all areas of special flood hazard where base flood elevation data have been provided as set forth in § 250-7, Basis for establishing areas of special flood hazard, or in § 250-14B, Use of other base flood and floodway data, the following standards are required:
+In all areas of special flood hazards where base flood elevation data have been provided as set forth in § 250-7, Basis for establishing areas of special flood hazard or in § 250-14B, Use of other base flood and floodway data, the following standards are required:

 Nonresidential construction.
-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated one foot above the base flood elevation or together with the attendant utilities and sanitary facilities, shall:
+In an area of special flood hazard, all new construction and substantial improvement of any commercial, industrial or other nonresidential structure located in an A, AE, AO or AH zone shall have the lowest floor, including basement, together with the attendant utilities and sanitary facilities, as well as all electrical, heating, ventilating, air-conditioning and other service equipment either:

 Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and

-In all areas of special flood hazard in which base flood elevation data has been provided and no floodway has been designated, the cumulative effect of any proposed development, when combined with all other existing and anticipated development, shall not increase the water surface elevation of the base flood more than 0.2 of a foot at any point.
+In all areas of special flood hazard in which base flood elevation data has been provided and no floodway has been designated, no new construction, substantial improvements, fill, or other development shall be permitted, unless it is demonstrated that the accumulative effect of any proposed development, when combined with all other existing and anticipated development, shall not increase the water surface elevation of the base flood more than two-tenths foot at any point.